Wondering how much it costs to buy a house or a flat in Scotland?

 Service charges and administration fees differ between properties.

 This is an important cost of running a property so it’s vital you know more about these charges.

 There are different ways you can own property: freehold, leasehold or through a share of the freehold.
-If you’re unsure about the type of ownership structure please speak to one of our specialists who can be contacted by clicking here.
+If you’re unsure about the type of ownership structure please speak to one of our specialists.

-Once you know the cost of your new mortgage payments, new insurance policies, solicitor and estate agent fees, make time to find out about moving-day costs.
+Once you know the cost of your new mortgage payments, new insurance policies, solicitors’ and estate agents’ fees, make time to find out about moving-day costs.

 Whether you’re a first-time buyer or a seasoned home mover, it’s important to know and prepare for these costs, which can be surprisingly high.

-Our checklist make sure you’re ready to move home :
+Our checklist makes sure you’re ready to move home:

 The average removal cost range from £300-£600, although you could rent a van do it yourself.